Behavioral Health Risks

-BRFSS data for 2011 and prior years can be found through the Pennsylvania Department of Health's Enterprise Data Dissemination Informatics Exchange (EDDIE)
+BRFSS statistics for 2016 and prior years can be found through the Pennsylvania Department of Health's Enterprise Data Dissemination Informatics Exchange (EDDIE)

 .
-In addition to single year data as seen in the annual report, you will have access to three-year aggregate statewide and regional data, including county and county aggregate BRFSS statistics.
+In addition to single-year statistics as seen in the annual report, three-year aggregate statewide and regional statistics are available, including county and county aggregate BRFSS statistics for larger populated counties.

 To view national BRFSS data for all states, visit the CDC's BRFSS Website